edornd/clidantic/README.md

 ## Contributing
-We are not quite there yet :)
+We are not quite there yet!